natinusala/painless-linux/README.md

 #### From a Linux PC or a Mac

+Install Python 3 (usually already installed).
+Open a terminal to install the required package : `pip3 install pyusb==1.0.0`.
+I let you deal with permissions issues (hint : `sudo` works on Linux).

+Then, put your Switch in RCM mode and run the `linux-macos-boot.sh` script.
+Voilà !

+#### From an Android device

+_NXLoader update coming soon_

+## Troubleshooting

+* Having a black screen despite the fact that the exploit worked ?
+Just shut down the Switch (10 seconds power button press) and try again, it happens sometimes.

 ## What works / what doesn't work

 * **Wi-Fi** : works after a reboot